Selected work

 The biggest lesson wasn't about AI.
 It was about information architecture.

-Before this project I thought trust was mostly a function of model quality.
-Designing TraceFox changed that assumption.
+I used to think trust was mostly a function of model quality.
 Users rarely know how accurate a model actually is — they judge whether they can independently verify its conclusions.
 So designing that verification layer mattered more than designing the summaries themselves.
 Explainability wasn’t a machine-learning problem; it was an information-architecture one.
-That insight still shapes how I approach AI products today.

 TraceFox is in active development, heading toward launch from Munich in 2026.
 This case describes the product as designed and the thinking behind it, rather than adoption to date.